 The second song on “Milliontown” is Frost‘s ode to broken relationships, “No Me No You”.
 It’s pretty obvious from the title that this track is about the end of a relationship.
-It’s a rather dark track, as this poor soul has been ripped apart by the feelings that they can no longer deny.
+It’s a rather dark track, as this poor soul has been ripped apart by the feelings that he can no longer deny.
 “The solution is clinical/ Little by little I cut you away/ Keep cutting away.”
 Perhaps “Hyperventilate” is starting to make a bit more sense, as this person can no longer keep these feelings inside.

 We’ve all heard songs like this before, haven’t we?
 It isn’t usually accompanied by a grand melody or such character, but Frost has certainly tapped into a mainstream topic here.
 Yet, I can’t help but feel that this song is the inverse of those pop tunes in some ways.
 Part of me says that this song is more about selfishness than about breaking off a stagnant relationship.

 “Killing my love/ Killing my love for you/ Even now in front of me/ I disavow the family/ Here and now it would be all beyond a doubt/ In my life.”
 It doesn’t get much more selfish than those words.
 To make everything about yourself is to be devoid of real meaning.
 In some ways, I feel like Frost is showing us how distracted and purposeful we can be in our relationships with each other.
 Maybe I’m reading into it too much, but perhaps this person should have let go rather than to kill the love between them.